Adhamkmopp/ANGSD/README.md

-# ANGSD :: Bioinformatics Project I: Extending the ANGSD summary statistics, 2017, University of Copenhagen
+# ANGSD :: Bioinformatics Project I
+## <u> Extending the ANGSD summary statistics, 2017, University of Copenhagen </u>
 ## Course Description

 This was a course in learning C++ through extending the [ANGDS](https://github.com/ANGSD/angsd); an open source multi-threaded program for generating summary statistics of NGS data.
 The only modifications are in abcSum where summary statistics were extended to include distributions of raw base count and ratio by depth, base quality scores by depth and allowing the user to set a maximum depth beyond the default.